 There is no scientific evidence to support the claims below:

-For general health maintenance
+- For general health maintenance

-To treat rheumatoid arthritis
+- To treat arthritis

-To treat sprains
+- To treat sprains

-To treat syphilis
+- To treat syphilis

-To treat urinary tract disorders
+- To treat urinary tract disorders

-Sassafras is classified as a carcinogenic substance.
-It caused liver cancer in laboratory animals; the risk of developing cancer increases with the amount consumed and duration of consumption.
+- Sassafras is classified as a carcinogenic substance.
+It caused liver cancer in laboratory animals.
+The risk of developing cancer increases with the amount consumed and duration of consumption.

-Sassafras was once used as flavoring agent in root beer and candies, but the Food and Drug Administration has prohibited the use of sassafras as a food additive due to its carcinogenic effects.
+- Sassafras was once used as flavoring agent in root beer and candies, but the Food and Drug Administration has prohibited the use of sassafras as a food additive due to its carcinogenic effects.